-Exodus Movement, Inc. is filing this Amendment No. 1 to its Registration Statement on Form 10 ("this Report") to register our Class A common stock, par value \$0.000001 per share (the "Class A Common Stock"), pursuant to Section 12(g) of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
-We filed the initial registration statement on Form 10 on February 28, 2024.
+Exodus Movement, Inc. is filing this Amendment No. 2 to its Registration Statement on Form 10 ("this Report") to register our Class A common stock, par value \$0.000001 per share (the "Class A Common Stock"), pursuant to Section 12(g) of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
+We filed the initial registration statement on Form 10 on February 28, 2024 and Amendment No. 1 to the registration statement on Form 10 on May 1, 2024.
 This registration statement automatically became effective on April 28, 2024, 60 days following the initial filing thereof.

-Once this registration statement became effective, we became subject to the requirements of Section 13(a) of the Exchange Act and are required to file annual reports on Form 10-K, quarterly reports on Form 10-Q, and current reports on Form 8-K. Upon the effective date of this registration statement, we also became subject to the proxy rules in Section 14 of the Exchange Act, and our directors, executive officers and principal stockholders became subject to the reporting requirements of Sections 13 and 16 of the Exchange Act.
+As a result, we are currently subject to the requirements of Section 13(a) of the Exchange Act and are required to file annual reports on Form 10-K, quarterly reports on Form 10-Q, and current reports on Form 8-K. We are also subject to the proxy rules in Section 14 of the Exchange Act, and our directors, executive officers and principal stockholders are subject to the reporting requirements of Sections 13 and 16 of the Exchange Act